jeaye/jeaye.com/jobs/_posts/2017-03-30-okletsplay.md

 end: Present
 ---

 I lead the development of a patented e-sports wagering platform for mobile, console, and web.

-Back-end: Clojure + Heroku
-Front-end: ClojureScript + ReactNative
+I help make crucial decisions, facilitate safe conversations, interface with advisors and investors, and wear every engineering hat necessary.

+Our front-end is developed with ClojureScript and React Native and our back-end is running Clojure on Heroku.